FhG-IISB-MKI/cleanqrl-docs/docs/algorithms/ppo.md

         return [qml.expval(qml.PauliZ(0))]
 ```

 We encode each of these blocks individually in each layer.
-By that, we can save quantum circuit width, so the number of qubits, by increasing our quantum circuit depth, so the number of gates we are using.
+By doing so, we can save quantum circuit width - the number of qubits - by increasing our quantum circuit depth - the number of quantum gates.
 However, this still is not an optimal encoding.
 See our [**Tutorials**](https://fhg-iisb-mki.github.io/cleanqrl-docs/tutorials/overview/) section for better ansatz design.

 ### Experiment results